 Studying engineering requires creativity, imagination and well-developed problem solving skills.
-After all, bridges and race cars can’t design and build themselves, can they?
+After all, bridges and race cars don't design and build themselves!
 That’s why our engineering courses include new creative challenges every week, which help students become familiar with interesting engineering concepts and develop important STEM (science, technology, engineering and math) skills along the way.
 Whether it's building a working LEGO® machine or designing a structurally sound bridge using K'NEX® pieces, our seriously cool projects help turn elementary and middle school-aged kids into tomorrow's engineers, architects and mechanics.

 You're Never Too Young for STEM